1vbutkus/opencv/README.md

 This is a bender of *opencv* libraray (a good and well known C++ library for computer vision).
 The main purpose of this package to have some *opencv* functions in R.

-Up till now, there if only two functions that are brougt to R.
+Up till now, only a few functions are brougt from opencv to R.
 Nontheless, I hope this package will be extended.

 You maigth cosider downloading this package if :